Robert Laws: Early missionary activity 1875–1894

 Five artisans were included in the first expedition: a sailor, an engineer, a gardener, a blacksmith and a carpenter.

 The mission arrived at the south end of Lake Malawi on 12 October 1875 and established a base at Cape Maclear.

-Laws wrote to Dr. James Stewart, the principal of the Lovedale Institution for Xhosa in the Eastern Cape Province, South Africa, describing the mission and calling for African catechists.
+Laws wrote to James Stewart, the principal of the Lovedale Institution for Xhosa in the Eastern Cape Province, South Africa, describing the mission and calling for African catechists.

 Stewart, who had been a prime mover in getting the Livingstonia Mission launched, asked for volunteers.
 Four were selected and traveled with Stewart to Cape Maclear, leaving in July 1876.

 Stewart took over the leadership from E.D.
 Young, but found conditions too arduous and left in December 1877, handing the leadership to Laws as a temporary measure.
 Laws remained leader for the next fifty years.

 Laws was a fully qualified doctor.

 He used chloroform for the first time at Cape Maclear on 2 March 1876 in a successful operation to remove a cystic tumour above the right eye of a young man, to the astonishment of the local people.

-In the late 1870s it became known that the Presbyterian mission could provide superior medical assistance, and missionaries from other stations would make difficult and sometimes dangerous journeys to obtain care from Dr. Laws.
+In the late 1870s it became known that the Presbyterian mission could provide superior medical assistance, and missionaries from other stations would make difficult and sometimes dangerous journeys to obtain care from Laws.

 In 1878 the Free Church of Scotland transferred ownership of the Ilala steamer from the mission to the Livingstonia Central Africa Company.
 Founded in Glasgow in 1875, the company soon became known as the African Lakes Corporation.

 Laws collaborated with this Corporation, which succeeded in introducing trade to the lake region and the hinterland to the north, bringing prosperity to both Africans and settlers.

 By 1878 the mission had established small stations at Bandawe in Tonga country and at Kaningina on the edge of Ngoni country.

 In September that year Laws reached the Ngoni village of Chiputula Nhlane, a few miles east of today's Ekwendeni, accompanied by three other Europeans and forty-five porters.

 Relations between the missionaries and Ngoni were strained during the next twelve years, until the first Ngoni were converted to Christianity.

 When Laws took his first home leave in 1884, he told the Livingstonia Committee that the Angoni were the dominant race, and the great object of the mission should be to win them over.
 The Ngoni were less certain about the advantages, and were distracted by internal instability and struggles with neighboring tribes.